 Eva Slane started as an aspiring actress in NY City, but quickly became an Equity licensed theatrical agent in an agency with such prestigious clients as Helen Hayes, James Earl Jones, Lillian Gish, Martha Graham, and Horton Foote.
 In 1960 she met and married Stephan Slane who was the founder and Artistic Producing Director of the North Shore Music Theatre (NSMT) in Beverly, Mass.
 Eva retired as an agent and assisted Stephan in NSMT’s operations until they retired in 1983.
 After moving to Sarasota, Eva became a strong supporter of the arts and has been honored by several organizations for her efforts.
 She has served on the WBTT Board since its beginning.

-Lois Watson has a Master of Science degree in Science from Purdue University and enjoyed a 30-year career in Philadelphia as a librarian and technical education specialist.
+Lois Watson has a Master of Science in Library Science from Purdue University and enjoyed a 30-year career in Philadelphia as a librarian and technical education specialist.
 With a strong commitment to volunteerism, Lois’s involvement includes membership in Links, Inc. and the Suncoast chapter of the Society Inc. In 1996, Lois was one of 16 members to charter Manatee Association for the Study of African American Life and History (ASALH).
 The film Veterans of Color began under her two-term presidency of ASALH and opened at the 2012 Sarasota Film Festival.